intuition-dev/INTUITION/ViewModel/README.md

 VM should also do any data validation; returning an empty string if OK or an error message.
 The purpose of VM is to allow development of View to be faster; and to allow for a demo if back end is b0rked.

-The iVM methods should return a Collection|Data Strucutre, collections.js is included in /assets/3rd
+The iVM methods should return a Collection|Data Structure, collections.js is included in /assets/3rd
 - http://www.collectionsjs.com

 ### Advanced
 - The collections.js has events(via Range-Changes collection), so you could use FLUX, but FLUX is not recommended.
-- You can look at as an ECS(Entity-Component-System), where Entity is the name of the VM, and it must matach the name of the page/screen folder; the componets is the IVM methods that return the Collection|Data Strucutres that map to view, and systems are your CRUD type methods. eg. ECS: http://archive.is/yRvvG
+- You should favor composition over inheritance.
+You should even look at VM as an ECS(Entity-Component-System), where Entity is the name of the VM, and it must matach the name of the page/screen folder; the components is the IVM methods that return the Collection|Data Strucutres that map to view, and systems are your CRUD type methods. eg. ECS: http://archive.is/yRvvG